arkayenro/arkinventory/ChangeHistory.md

  - (dragonflight) currency tokens on the backback no longer have a fixed amount and will keep going until you run out of space, they can get messy
  - Enum.ItemConsumableSubclass is missing the Flask entry and everything after has moved down a value which screws up the category names (have hardcoded a workaround in for the moment)
  - items with an active cooldown dont allow comparison tooltips to generate
+ - (wrath) the cooldown number wont display for the first couple of slots (ive seen up to six so far) in the backpack but the rest are fine.
+ - all of the cooldown events ACTIONBAR_UPDATE_COOLDOWN, BAG_UPDATE_COOLDOWN, PET_BAR_UPDATE_COOLDOWN, SPELL_UPDATE_COOLDOWN, appear to trigger off other players as well, but do not provide any indication when the event was triggered by you or them, so cooldowns will trigger window refreshes fairly constantly when you are around large numbers of players (it has been limited to one per second for this reason)

 # to do
  - double check all categories show/hide for the right clients